BrianJConway/CS480_Graphics/README.md

 This is a cube with a cubed moon that rotates around its y-axis and orbits the center of the screen.
 You can control the rotation of either or both with the keyboard and the orbits with the mouse.
 To run this project ```cd PA3``` then follow the instructions in the README.md.

 ## PA4: Model Loader
-This is a cube with a cubed moon that rotates around its y-axis and orbits the center of the screen.
-You can control the rotation of either or both with the keyboard and the orbits with the mouse.
-To run this project ```cd PA3``` then follow the instructions in the README.md.
+This is a model loader that works with .obj files.
+It loads the model data from a file, randomizes the colors of each vertex, then slowly rotates the model.
+To run this project ```cd PA4``` then follow the instructions in the README.md.